Part Two

 In May 2024, we commissioned the Thinks Insight and Strategy team to conduct a series of focus groups with representative samples of members of the public from the four UK nations with us.

-The Thinks team engaged with 47 participants in six 90-minute online focus groups clusters: Northern Ireland, Scotland, Wales, North-West England, North-East England and South-East England.
+The Thinks team engaged with 47 participants in a series of online focus groups clustered as follows: Northern Ireland, Scotland, Wales, North-West England, North-East England and South-East England.

 The insights from these sessions have been captured in the research paper ‘What do the public think about the future of local cultural decision making?’.